 By failing to remediate stucco that has allowed excess water to intrude beyond its surface, you are opening your home up to rot and hazardous mold development.
 If left unchecked this could seriously compromise the structural integrity of your walls and cause your family to become sick.
 Simply repairing the damage is not enough.
 Without complete remediation, it will only be a matter of time before water begins to seep into your walls again.

 Is your stucco in need of remediation?
 Improperly installed stucco can lead to an increase in water intrusion, which if left untreated will cause safety hazards such as wooden structures rotting and mold forming.
-Contact the stucco experts at Friel Plastering today to schedule an inspection and get a quote.
+Contact the stucco experts at Friel Exteriors today to schedule an inspection and get a quote.